Install a LAMP server with PHP 7 and Apache 2.4 on Ubuntu

 Your server should start within a few seconds.
 You can connect to the server via SSH and, if you have a password, log in as root:

-Now we make sure that all installed packages are updated and upgraded.
+Make sure that all installed packages are updated and upgraded with:

 Installing an Apache Web Server